-Over the past decade, U.S. seizures of counterfeit products have increased more than 325%.
+Over the past decade, U.S. seizures of counterfeit products have increased by more than 325%.
 Consumer electronics, with a value of nearly $40 million, were the top commodity seized in 2011.
 Counterfeit products can unknowingly be used in manufacturing, military, critical infrastructure, and consumer product applications.
 They not only endanger the economic health of our nation, but more importantly, put the safety of our families, communities, and employees at risk.

 Eliminating counterfeit electrical products from the electrical supply chain will require a collaborative effort that leverages new data to educate and advance awareness among the public and industry stakeholders.
-ESFI is poised to face this problem head on, and is working with stakeholders from across the electrical industry for its newest anti-counterfeiting campaign.
+ESFI is poised to face this problem head-on and is working with stakeholders from across the electrical industry for its newest anti-counterfeiting campaign.

 In an effort to develop a baseline understanding of the observations, attitudes, and perceptions of those who manufacture, distribute, install, and inspect electrical products, ESFI recently surveyed members of several organizations that are active in the electrical industry about counterfeit electrical products.
 The survey was conducted using an online questionnaire, and each organization distributed the invitations and subsequent follow-ups to its members.